mscroggs/bempp-acoustic-tutorials/README.md

 You can also use the issue tracker to suggest any changes that you think would help to make these tutorials and exercises clearer.

-## Notation differences between these tutorials and exercises and the bempp documentation
+## Notation differences between these tutorials and the bempp documentation
 The bempp website includes a [handbook](https://bempp.com/handbook/index.html), which gives an introduction to how the library operates, and [automatically generated full Python documentation](https://bempp-cl.readthedocs.io/en/latest/), which is useful for looking up specific details once you already understand the main principles for using bempp.
 But that documentation uses a different operator notation to what is used in these tutorials, which follow the Jonathan Hargreaves's slides from the summer school.

 Here is a summary of the differences: